Grace Jones: 1990–2004: Boomerang, soundtracks, and collaborations

-In June 1998, Jones was scheduled to release an album entitled Force of Nature, on which she worked with trip hop musician Tricky.
+In June 1998, Jones was scheduled to release an album titled Force of Nature, on which she worked with trip hop musician Tricky.
 The release of Force of Nature was cancelled due to a disagreement between the two, and only a white label 12" single featuring two dance mixes of "Hurricane" was issued at the time; a slowed-down version of this song became the title track of her comeback album released ten years later while another unreleased track from the album, "Clandestine Affair" (recycling the chorus from her unreleased 1993 track "Volunteer"), appeared on a bootleg 12" in 2004.
-Jones recorded the track "Storm" in 1998 for the movie The Avengers, and in 1999, appeared in an episode of the Beastmaster television series as the Umpatra Warrior.
+Jones recorded the track "Storm" in 1998 for the film The Avengers, and in 1999, appeared in an episode of the Beastmaster television series as the Umpatra Warrior.

 The same year, Jones recorded "The Perfect Crime", an up-tempo song for Danish TV written by the composer duo Floppy M. aka Jacob Duus and Kåre Jacobsen.
-Jones was also ranked 82nd place on VH1's "100 Greatest Women of Rock & Roll".
 In 2000, Jones collaborated with rapper Lil' Kim, appearing on the song "Revolution" from her album The Notorious K.I.M..
-In 2001, Jones starred in the made-for-television film, Wolf Girl (also known as Blood Moon), as an intersex circus performer named Christoph/Christine.
+In 2001, Jones starred in the film, Wolf Girl (also known as Blood Moon), as an intersex circus performer named Christoph/Christine.
 In 2002, Jones joined Luciano Pavarotti on stage for his annual Pavarotti and Friends fundraiser concert to support the United Nations refugee agency's programs for Angolan refugees in Zambia.
 In November 2004, Jones sang "Slave to the Rhythm" at a tribute concert for record producer Trevor Horn at London's Wembley Arena.